operand/agency/README.md

-1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent executed the `/help` action proactively, and display the resulting list of possible actions as a nifty way to insert the available actions while keeping the supposed context of the terminal.
+1. I insert a fake event at the beginning of the terminal portion of the prompt, pretending that the agent executed the `/help` action proactively, and display the resulting list of possible actions as a slick way to insert the available actions while keeping the supposed context of the terminal, and providing a one-shot example to begin from.

 Note that ChattyAI uses a more typical prompt, showing that this technique need